How Virtual Advisers Help Low-Income Students Apply To College

 Our Take A Number series is exploring problems around the world through the lens of a single number.

 Some high school students think of applying to colleges as a full-time job.
 There are essays and tests, loads of financial documents to assemble and calculations to make.
-After all that, of course, comes a big decision — one of the biggest of their young lives.
+After all that comes a big decision — one of the biggest of their young lives.

 For top students who come from low-income families, the challenge is particularly difficult.